-Kamo Dashi Ramen with Duck’s Umami from Maruchan
+Kamo Dashi Ramen with Duck Umami from Maruchan

 Maruchan Kamo Dashi Ramen Instant Cup Noodle

-According to the claim on the side of the cup, the Kamo Dashi Ramen is a Shoyu (醤油: soy sauce) based ramen blended with umami ingredients from duck and kombu seaweed.
+According to the description on the side of the cup, this Kamo Dashi Ramen is a Shoyu (醤油: soy sauce) based ramen blended with umami ingredients from duck and kombu seaweed.

-The garnishes on the noodles are bits of seasoned chicken, Menma bamboo shoots, and chopped green onions.
+The garnishes on the dried noodle block consist of chunks of seasoned chicken, Menma bamboo shoots, and chopped green onions.

-The broth of the Kamo Dashi Ramen has a nice fragrance associated with duck and is lightly flavored with soy sauce.
-Unlike normal chicken broth ramen, the taste of the duck ramen is more elegant, sophisticated, and memorable.
+The broth of this Kamo Dashi Ramen has a nice fragrance associated with duck and is lightly flavored with soy sauce.

-Even though it is just a cup of instant ramen that only costs about 240 yen (about 2.3 USD), the taste quality is high and I found it very Japanese.
+Even though this is just a cup of instant ramen that only costs about 240 yen (about 2.3 USD), the quality is high and I found it very Japanese.

 Ingredients and Nutrition Facts

-Lastly, for those who are curious about the ingredients and nutrition facts, here they are.
+Lastly, for those who are curious about the ingredients and nutrition facts, here is the label.

-According to the lists, the soup base of the Kamo Dashi Ramen consists of chicken extract, soy sauce, vegetable oil, sugar, duck extract, salt, chicken fat, duck fat, gelatin, yeast extract, and kombu extract.
+According to that, the soup base of this Kamo Dashi Ramen consists of chicken extract, soy sauce, vegetable oil, sugar, duck extract, salt, chicken fat, duck fat, gelatin, yeast extract, and kombu extract.

 The calories per serving (96 grams) are 428 kcal, and this Japanese instant ramen contains 6.8 g salt equivalents.